Using X-rays and radioactivity to destroy cancerous cells

 Modern radiation therapy

-This piece of apparatus shows the long way radiotherapy has come.
-This linear accelerator shows the latest model of technical equipment being used – a model that is gradually replacing the old cobalt 60-based treatment in most hospitals.
+This linear accelerator shows shows the long way radiotherapy has come.
+These technicals equipments are now being used, gradually replacing the old cobalt 60-based treatment in most hospitals.
 The great advantage of these machines is their ability to direct the beams with higher degrees of accuracy.

+X or gamma rays go through a body part before reaching their target, for example a deep tumor.
 In a developed country like France, over a hundred thousand cancer patients a year receive radiation therapy.
 Nowadays, gamma rays have replaced X-Rays.
-Beams of gamma rays are generated by small accelerators, that allows to direct them more accurately on tumors.
+Gamma rays beams are generated by small accelerators.
+They replace the gamma rays produced by radioactive cobalt-60 decays in “cobalt-bombs”

 Proton therapy for eye melanoma